silviaCerby/gitbook/docs/management/identity_providers_(idps)/one_login/configure-automatic-user-provisioning-with-onelogin-via-scim.md

 ---
-description: This article describes how to configure automatic user provisioning with your OneLogin integration via SCIM.
+description: "This article describes how to configure automatic user provisioning with your OneLogin integration via SCIM."
 intercom_id: 11820873
 ---